DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Introduction

 \section{Introduction}

 Multi-Agent Path Finding (\abbrMAPF) seeks a set of collision-free paths for multiple agents from their respective start to goal locations.
-This paper considers a generalization of \abbrMAPF called Multi-Agent Combinatorial Path Finding (\abbrMCPF), where the agents need to visit a pre-specified set of intermediate target locations before reaching their goals. \abbrMAPF and \abbrMCPF arise in applications such as surveillance~\cite{keller2016coordinated} and logistics~\cite{wurman2008coordinating}.
-For instance, factories~\cite{schneier2015literature,brown2020optimal} use a fleet of mobile robots to visit a set of target locations to load machines for manufacturing.
+This paper considers a generalization of \abbrMAPF called Multi-Agent Combinatorial Path Finding (\abbrMCPF), where the agents need to visit a pre-specified set of intermediate target locations before reaching their goals. \abbrMAPF and \abbrMCPF arise in applications such as logistics~\cite{wurman2008coordinating}.
+For instance, factories use a fleet of mobile robots to visit a set of target locations to load machines for manufacturing.
 These robots share a cluttered environment and follow collision-free paths.
 In such settings, \abbrMAPF problems and their generalizations naturally arise to optimize operations.

-\abbrMCPF is challenging as it involves both collision avoidance among the agents as present in \abbrMAPF, and target sequencing, i.e., solving Traveling Salesman Problems (TSPs)~\cite{Applegate:2007,bektas2006multiple} to specify the allocation and visiting orders of targets for all agents.
+\abbrMCPF is challenging as it involves both collision avoidance among the agents as in \abbrMAPF, and target sequencing, i.e., solving Traveling Salesman Problems (TSPs)~\cite{Applegate:2007,bektas2006multiple} to specify the assignment and visiting orders of targets for all agents.
 Both the TSP and the \abbrMAPF are NP-hard to solve to optimality~\cite{yu2013structure_nphard,Applegate:2007}, and so is \abbrMCPF.
-A few methods have been developed~\cite{ren21ms,ren23cbssTRO} to address the challenges in \abbrMCPF, and they often formulate the problem as a min-sum optimization problem, denoted as \abbrMCPFSum, where the objective is to minimize the sum of individual arrival times.
+A few methods were developed~\cite{ren21ms,ren23cbssTRO} to address \abbrMCPF, and they often formulate the problem as a min-sum optimization problem, denoted as \abbrMCPFSum, where the objective is to minimize the sum of individual arrival times.
 Such a formulation may result in an ensemble of paths where some agents arrive early while others arrive late, which leads to long execution times before all agents finish their paths.
 This paper thus proposes a min-max variant of \abbrMCPF (Fig.~\ref{dms:fig:fig1}), denoted as \abbrMCPFMax, where the objective is to minimize the maximum arrival time, which is also called the makespan, of all agents.